 Square Garden Tables

-Square garden tables such as our range pictured above are a great option if you want to maybe push one side against a wall or the edge of paved/decked area.
+Square garden tables such as our range pictured above are a great option if you want to maybe push one side against a wall or the edge of a paved/decked area.

 Rectangular Garden Tables

-The simple, linear shape of these often larger garden tables fits best on a larger patio, but they are perfect for generating free flowing open conversation from all sides
+The simple, linear shape of these often larger garden tables fits best on a larger patio, but they are perfect for generating free-flowing open conversation from all sides

 Round Garden Tables